keepdream1ng/WebIfcFix/README.md

 }
 ```

 2. Add component model and info.
 Component model is the object that implements `ComponentModel` and will be shared with a link.
-Along with it We also create a `ComponentInformation` object, what holds instructions about that component work and automatically adds component to the tools in UI.
+Along with it We also create a `ComponentInformation` object, that holds instructions about the component work and automatically adds component to the tools in UI.
 ```csharp
 using IfcFixLib.IfcPipelineDefinition;
 using IfcFixLib.PipelineFilters;